csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

 - If a property will simply "get" and "set" an instance variable of the same name, you do *not* need to write the instance variable in the box
     - No need to write both the property `Width` and the instance variable `width`
 - Syntax: `[+/-] <<property>> [name]: [type]`
-- Note that the access modifier (+ or -) is for the property, not the instance variable, so it's + if the property is `public` (which it usually is)
+- Note that the access modifier (+ or -) is for the property, not the instance variable, so it is + if the property is `public` (which it usually is)
 - Example for `Rectangle`, assuming we converted both attributes to use properties instead of getters and setters:

     |             **Rectangle**            |